ajlopez/SimplePipes/README.md

 [Channels And GoRoutines In AjSharp](http://ajlopez.wordpress.com/2009/12/30/channels-and-goroutines-in-ajsharp-part-2/), [GoRoutines And Channels In C#](http://ajlopez.wordpress.com/2010/01/02/goroutines-and-channels-in-c/), [Queue Channels In AjSharp](http://ajlopez.wordpress.com/2010/01/27/queue-channels-in-ajsharp/), and now, it's time to implement something in JavaScript/Node.js.
+Many ideas were inspired by [Storm project](http://storm-project.net/): you can see the functions as kind of bolts and spouts.

 ## Contribution